Orson Welles: It's All True

-Required to film the Carnaval in Rio de Janeiro in early February 1942, Welles rushed to edit The Magnificent Ambersons and finish his acting scenes in Journey into Fear.
+Required to film the Carnaval in Rio in early February 1942, Welles rushed to edit The Magnificent Ambersons and finish his acting scenes in Journey into Fear.
 He ended his lucrative CBS radio show February 2, flew to Washington, D.C., for a briefing, and then lashed together a rough cut of Ambersons in Miami with editor Robert Wise.
 Welles recorded the film's narration the night before he left for South America: "I went to the projection room at about four in the morning, did the whole thing, and then got on the plane and off to Rio—and the end of civilization as we know it."

 Welles left for Brazil on February 4 and began filming in Rio on February 8, 1942.
-At the time it did not seem that Welles's other film projects would be disrupted, but as film historian Catherine L. Benamou wrote, "the ambassadorial appointment would be the first in a series of turning points leading—in 'zigs' and 'zags,' rather than in a straight line—to Welles's loss of complete directorial control over both The Magnificent Ambersons and It's All True, the cancellation of his contract at RKO Radio Studio, the expulsion of his company Mercury Productions from the RKO lot, and, ultimately, the total suspension of It's All True.
+It did not seem that Welles's other film projects would be disrupted, but as film historian Catherine L. Benamou wrote, "the ambassadorial appointment would be the first in a series of turning points leading—in 'zigs' and 'zags,' rather than in a straight line—to Welles's loss of complete directorial control over The Magnificent Ambersons and It's All True, the cancellation of his contract at RKO Radio Studio, the expulsion of his company Mercury Productions from the RKO lot, and the total suspension of It's All True."

-In 1942 RKO Pictures underwent major changes under new management.
-Nelson Rockefeller, the primary backer of the Brazil project, left its board of directors, and Welles's principal sponsor at RKO, studio president George Schaefer, resigned.
-RKO took control of Ambersons and edited the film into what the studio considered a commercial format.
-Welles's attempts to protect his version ultimately failed.
+In 1942 RKO Pictures underwent changes under new management.
+Nelson Rockefeller, the primary backer of the Brazil project, left its board, and Welles's principal sponsor at RKO, studio president George Schaefer, resigned.
+RKO took control of Ambersons and edited it into what RKO considered a commercial format.
+Welles's attempts to protect his version failed.
 In South America, Welles requested resources to finish It's All True.
-Given a limited amount of black-and-white film stock and a silent camera, he was able to finish shooting the episode about the jangadeiros, but RKO refused to support further production on the film.
+Given a limited amount of black-and-white film stock and a silent camera, he was able to finish shooting the episode about the jangadeiros, but RKO refused to support further production.

-"So I was fired from RKO," Welles later recalled.
+"So I was fired from RKO," Welles recalled.
 "And they made a great publicity point of the fact that I had gone to South America without a script and thrown all this money away.
 I never recovered from that attack."
 Later in 1942, when RKO Pictures began promoting its new corporate motto, "Showmanship In Place of Genius: A New Deal at RKO", Welles understood it as a reference to him.